Single Storey Extension - Simple Guide

 This covers England and Wales and was put together in 1996.
 It means that if you are undertaking any changes to your space that affect your neighbours, you must give them prior notice of this before going ahead.

-This also covered England and Walls and means that your neighbour should always have a good level of natural light in their home.
+This also covers England and Wales and means that your neighbour should always have a good level of natural light in their home.
 Your single storey extension must not affect the level of natural light they are likely to get in their property.

 The 45-Degree Rule

-Any extension should now exceed a line taken at 45 degrees when measured from the middle of the nearest window on the ground floor.
+Any extension should not exceed a line taken at 45 degrees when measured from the middle of the nearest window on the ground floor.

 Do I Need An Architect

-Even if your extension is under permit development you still need to submit your plans to your local authority, so yes, you will need an architect to produce the plans.
-A great advantage of having an architect is they will produce the floor plans of your extension so you will be able to see your project in 2D or 3D before it is built, this will help you to see your new space giving you the maximum impact.
+Even if your extension is under permitted development, you still need to submit your plans to your local authority, so yes, you will need an architect to produce the plans.
+A great advantage of having an architect is they will produce the floor plans of your extension so you will be able to see your project in 2D or 3D before it is built.
+This will help you to see your new space, giving you the maximum impact.
 We have an in-house architect and design team that can help you every step of the way.
 Their expertise will ensure that everything surrounding planning permission and building regulations are adhered to throughout the whole project.

 How Deep Should The Footings Be

-Footing for a single storey extension needs to be at least 450mm wide and 200mm deep.
-Building regulations and structure calculations drawings determine the depth of the footings.
+Footings for a single storey extension need to be at least 450mm wide and 200mm deep.
+Building regulations and structural calculation drawings determine the depth of the footings.

-At Proficiency we work with structures engineers to ensure that your single storey extension works comply with building regulations.
+At Proficiency we work with structural engineers to ensure that your single storey extension works comply with building regulations.

 Roof Options

-For a single-storey extension, there are several roofs option you can choose:
+For a single storey extension, there are several roof options you can choose:

 You'll be glad to know that if you're considering a single storey extension, there is an abundance of choice when it comes to windows and doors.